-Star of the week: Al Risha | EarthSky.org
+Star Al Risha binds the Fishes of Pisces | EarthSky.org

 In Roman mythology, the constellation Pisces is associated with the legend of Venus and Cupid (or, in the Greek myths, Aphrodite and her son Eros).
 These two escaped the monster Typhon (or Typhoon) by transforming themselves into fishes and jumping into a river.
 Venus and Cupid are said to have bound themselves together so that, in escaping the monster, they would not be separated.
 The gods were pleased and placed the Fishes in the sky to commemorate the event.

 Al Risha in science.
 Al Risha appears single, but it is a close double star, that is, two stars orbiting a common center of gravity.
-It consists of pair of class A stars that lie some 120 A.U.
-(Astronomical Units) apart, with one A.U. equally one Earth-sun distance.
-So the two stars that we see as Al Risha are in fact 120 times the distance between our Earth and sun, or about the distance between our sun and Pluto.
+It consists of pair of class A stars that lie some 120 A.U. (astronomical units) apart, with one A.U. equaling one Earth-sun distance.
+So the two stars that we see as Al Risha are in fact separated by 120 times the distance between our Earth and sun, or about the distance between our sun and Pluto.

 The two stars in the Al Risha system take 720 years to orbit each other.
 Yet these stars appear so close together from our earthly vantage point that amateur astronomers using backyard telescopes must look carefully to see both of them.
 Plus, from our perspective, the two stars are appearing to get closer together as they pursue their vast mutual orbit.
 It’s estimated they will appear closest, as seen from Earth, in the year 2060.
 Both stars are white, though some observers have reported subtle colors.